Physically Plausible Human-Object Rendering from Sparse Views via 3D Gaussian Splatting: Methodology

+\textbf{Training Strategy.} Our training strategy revolves around an HMR-based regressor~\cite{kanazawa2018end} and a novel, optimization-based training objective.
+For each training sample, the regressor first produces an initial set of SMPL-H parameters $\mathrm{H}^{i}_{\text{reg}} = \{\theta^{i}_{\text{reg}}, \beta^{i}_{\text{reg}}\}$ for each of the $N$ sparse views.
+Instead of using these predictions directly in a simple loss, we use them to initialize a differentiable optimization process that finds a more physically plausible, multi-view consistent pose, which we denote as $\mathrm{H}_{\text{opt}}$.
+The final loss function then encourages the regressor's direct output, $\mathrm{H}^{i}_{\text{reg}}$, to be as close as possible to the target pose $\mathrm{H}_{\text{opt}}$.

-\textbf{\emph{(b) Sparse-View Optimization.}} Building upon the pre-trained regressor, we perform sparse-view optimization to refine $\mathrm{H}_\text{reg}$.
-This process is inspired by SMPLify~\cite{bogo2016keep} and is adapted for sparse-view scenarios by incorporating multi-view consistency and dynamic view weighting.
+The core of this strategy lies in defining the optimization objective for finding $\mathrm{H}_{\text{opt}}$.
+This process is inspired by SMPLify~\cite{bogo2016keep} and is adapted for our sparse-view setting by aggregating per-view costs.
+The cost for the $i$-th view is: